Desbordante/desbordante-core/README.md

 <img src="./images/desbordante-preview.png"/>
 </p>

+---
+# FOR EDBT REVIEWERS

+If you are coming from our EDBT Industrial submission, please check out the `edbt` branch to access the following features, which are not merged into main yet:
+- Discovery of association rules using ECLAT and FP-Growth algorithms adapted from Christian Borgelt’s implementations
+- Discovery of conditional functional dependencies using the CTANE algorithm and its variations

+---

 # About

 Desbordante is a high-performance data profiler that is capable of discovering many different patterns in data using various algorithms.
 The currently supported data patterns are: